-As more developers get their start through Freecodecamp, Codecademy or any of the multiple available bootcamps we all must adhere to a few principles.
+As more developers get their start through freeCodeCamp, Codecademy or any of the multiple available bootcamps we all must adhere to a few principles.
 Ethics as it may.
-Not only should we strive to learn Web Development/Web Design, we should strive to do our best.
+Not only should we strive to learn Web Development but we should strive to do our best.
 To help others.
 And to do all work as ethically as possible.

-If you haven’t seen or heard of The Programmers Oath on freecodecamp’s YouTube channel I would definitely suggest you check it out.
-I’ll be linking to it here if you want to skip this and watch the videos on YouTube instead.
+If you haven’t seen The Programmer's Oath video from Uncle Bob Martin on freecodecamp’s YouTube channel I would definitely suggest you check it out.
+I’ll be linking to it here if you want to watch the video on YouTube.

 I will not produce harmful code.

 The code that I produce will always be my best work.
-I will not knowingly allow code that is defective either in behavior or structure to accumulate.
+I will not knowingly allow code that is defective either in behaviour or structure to accumulate.

 Creating good quality code should be something you strive for.
 Releasing incomplete or “bad” code should never be seen as good work.
 Ethically and morally.
 Code that is defective in structure will not only impede your work but your teams’ work as well.

 I will produce, with each release, a quick, sure, and repeatable proof that every element of the code works as it should.

 Creating code, that can be at any moments notice, proven to work as it should.
 If you add a new feature or fix a bad structure in another part of your code it should not break the entire program.
 Your program should be thought out and written well.